CosmicResearch/GuidanceComputer/README.md

-# GuidanceComputer
+# ResnikGuidanceComputer
+__(THIS PROJECT IS NO LONGER ACTIVE AND IS OF HISTORICAL INTEREST ONLY)__

-Repo for the software running in the latest Cosmic's rocket.
+Repo for the software running in the Resnik rocket.

 This software uses the [RTIMULib2 library](https://github.com/richardstechnotes/RTIMULib2) which is under the MIT License, the [GPSd software](http://www.catb.org/gpsd) under the BSD, MIT and ISC licenses, and the RFM69 library under the GPLv3 license.